Named after Italian statistician Corrado Gini, the Gini coefficient is a way to measure the income distribution of a population.

 The value for the Gini coefficient ranges from 0 to 1 where higher values represent greater income inequality and where:

 - 0 represents perfect income equality (everyone has the same income)

 - 1 represents perfect income inequality (one individual has all the income)

 You can find a list of Gini coefficients by country here.

-The following step-by-step example shows how to calculate a Gini coefficient in Excel.
+The following example shows how to calculate a Gini coefficient in Python.

-The Gini coefficient for this population turns out to be 0.226.
+The Gini coefficient turns out to be 0.226.